MichaelTheTall/W12D3HW/polymorphism_composition_quiz.md

 8. What is/are the advantage(s) of using composition?

-*You get modular code which can be easily manipulated and avoid massive snarlups of multiple inheretence issues*
+*You get modular code which can be easily manipulated and avoid massive snarlups of multiple inheretence issues.
+It also results in code that adheres to the Single Responsibility principle*

 9. When an object is destroyed, what happens to all the objects it is composed of?